VitorJeronimo/CSCI3428_Eskasoni_Project/README.md

 # CSCI3428 - Saint Mary's University: Eskasoni Project
-This project is a version of a Mi’kmaw Scattergories game called *Aij...?*, developed for the Mi’kmaw community at Eskasoni.
+This project is a version of a Mi’kmaw Scattergories game called *Aij?*, developed for the Mi’kmaw community at Eskasoni.

-## About *Aij...?*
+## About *Aij?*
 The project is based on the Scattergories game, which is a competitive game that requires players to actively recall words, strengthening the connections to those words.

-*Aij...?* is presented 100% in the Mi'kmaw language and it is aimed towards people from any age group that are trying to learn the language.
+*Aij?* is presented 100% in the Mi'kmaw language and it is aimed towards people from any age group that are trying to learn the language.

 Our goal is to encourage students in the Mi'kmaw community to immerse themselves